LogTide vs ELK Stack for Log Management

 Built-in SIEM.
 Elastic’s security features (SIEM, endpoint security) require paid licenses.
 LogTide includes Sigma detection rules, MITRE ATT&CK mapping, and incident management for free.

 Better compression.
-TimescaleDB’s columnar compression is highly efficient for time-series log data, often achieving 10-20x compression ratios.
+Both TimescaleDB’s columnar compression and ClickHouse’s native compression are highly efficient for time-series log data, often achieving 10-20x compression ratios.

 When to Choose ELK Stack